 The Clinical Data Source actor in this profile is an implementation of the Clinical Data Source actor in the QED profiles.
 It has the additional requirement that it must be able to create content containing problems, medications or allergies as defined in the Query for Existing Data profile.

-The Clinical Data Source shall implement either the Problems and Allergies Option described in QED: 3.4.2 or the Medications Option described in QED:3.4.4 orX.1.1.5 Clinical Data Consumer
+The Clinical Data Source shall implement either the Common Observations, Diagnostic Results, Problems and Allergies, Medications, Immunizations, Professional Services options described in QED: 3.4

+X.1.1.5 Clinical Data Consumer

 The Clinical Data Consumer actor in this profile is an implementation of the Clinical Data Consumer actor in the QED profile.
 It has the additional requirement that it must be able to query for content containing problems, medications or allergies as defined in the Query for Existing Data profile.

-The Clinical Data Consumer shall implement either the Problems and Allergies Option described in QED: 3.4.2 or the Medications Option described in QED:3.4.4 or both
+The Clinical Data Consumer shall implement either the Common Observations, Diagnostic Results, Problems and Allergies, Medications, Immunizations, Professional Services options described in QED: 3.4

 X.1.2 Content Modules